Initial coin offering: Regulation

 Following a speculative boom in cryptocurrency prices that peaked in December 2017, regulation of cryptocurrencies has been rapidly changing.
 The pace of change has been driven in part by incidents of cybertheft, trading halts, and possible market manipulation.

 Cryptocurrencies are based on distributed ledger technologies which enable anyone to purchase or transfer their cryptocurrency holdings to any other person without the need for an intermediary (such as an exchange) or to update a central record of ownership.
 Cryptocurrencies can be transferred easily across national and jurisdictional boundaries.
 This makes it difficult for central authorities to control and monitor the ownership and movement of holdings of cryptocurrencies.

 Countries have different approaches to how they regulate cryptocurrencies.
 This can depend on the nature of the cryptocurrency itself.

 There are two main types of cryptocurrencies from a regulatory perspective: utility tokens and asset-backed tokens.
 Utility tokens may have value because they enable the holder to exchange the token for a good or service in the future, such as Bitcoin.
 Asset-backed tokens may have value because there is an underlying asset which the holder of the token can attribute value to.
 In many countries it is uncertain whether utility tokens require regulation, while it is more likely that asset-backed tokens do require regulation.

 This makes it complex for the issuers of cryptocurrencies to analyze which countries their tokens (or coins) can be sold into, and for the prospective purchasers of cryptocurrencies to understand which regulations, if any, should apply.

-The Gibraltar British Overseas Territory Financial Services Commission announced in early February 2018 that regulations are being developed to qualify "authorized sponsors" of ICOs, who are supposed to be "responsible for assuring compliance with disclosure" and compliance with "financial crimes rules".